ConduitNetwork/docs/integration_guides/Clouds/vmware/vmware_templates.rst

 5. Ensure Windows Firewall will allow WinRM connections.
 6. Shutdown the virtual machine and convert to a template.

 ..
-NOTE:: Morpheus will sysprep images based on the "Enabled Sysprep?" flag under the Virtual Image's settings.
+NOTE:: Conduit will sysprep images based on the "Enabled Sysprep?" flag under the Virtual Image's settings.
 Ensure a sysprep has not been performed on the template if this flag is enabled.